conda (software installation)

 But, long story short, here's the command to create an environment:

-mamba create -n snakemake_env snakemake snakedeploy snakefmt
+conda create -n snakemake_env snakemake snakedeploy snakefmt

 You can then activate that environment with:

-mamba activate snakemake_env
+conda activate snakemake_env

 And you will be able to call the installed tools, for example snakemake: